-- large component-based system monitoring applications, the two main ones being telecommunication networks, and software systems as those found in embedded systems or web services. - environmental protection, and more precisely decision support systems development to help managing agricultural water catchments, ecosystems under fishing pressure ...
+- large component-based system monitoring applications: the two main investigated domains are telecommunication networks, and software systems as those found in embedded systems or web services. - environmental protection: more precisely, we are developing decision support systems to help managing agricultural water catchments and ecosystems under fishing pressure.